Protractor

 by providing a custom implementation via serenity.actors

-configuration option in your protractor.conf.js
+configuration option in your protractor.conf.js.

-For example, to implement a cast where every actor can BrowseTheWebWithProtractor
+For example, to implement a cast where every actor can BrowseTheWebWithProtractor,

-, you could create a MyActors
+TakeNotes and CallAnApi, you could create a MyActors class like this:

 const { TakeNotes } = require('@serenity-js/core')